k31337/htb-cli/README.md

 - **`'htb' is not recognized as an internal or external command`**: if you installed with pipx, make sure you ran `pipx ensurepath` and reopened your terminal, and that you've run `pipx install -e .` from the repo folder.
 If you used the venv option, activate it as shown above.
 - **`HTB token not found`**: run `htb login`, or set the `HTB_TOKEN` environment variable in your current terminal session.
 - **`Invalid or expired token`**: generate a new token from Settings > App Tokens, then run `htb login` again (or update `HTB_TOKEN`).
+- **`Not found.
+Check the ID or name and try again.`**: the ID/name doesn't exist or was mistyped — double check it on the HTB website.
+- **Spawning/resetting fails with a message about VIP**: starting most active machines requires an HTB VIP subscription.

 ## Project structure